kerrishotts/cordova-tasks/README.md

 - `cordova.id` is your app’s reverse domain ID. **Required**
 - `cordova.description` is your app’s description.
 This is only visible in `config.xml`. **Required**
 - `cordova.author` supplies your `config.xml` file with author information.
 You must supply your `name`, `email`, and `site`. **Required**
 - `cordova.template` indicates the template to use when creating the Cordova project.
 This is equivalent to `--copy-from` when using the CLI.
 This should usually be a directory with a blank `www` directory inside. **Required**
 - `cordova.platforms` indicates which platforms your project targets.
 You must have installed them using `npm install --save-dev cordova-<platform>` , not via the CLI. **Required**
 - `cordova.icon` and `cordova.splash` indicate where your icons and splash screens are located. `src` is relative to the created Cordova project directory, and so in the above example, it would resolve to `$PROJECT_ROOT/build/res/…`.`w`, `h` specify the width and height, respectively (for iOS), while `d` specifies the density (for Android).
 An array should be present for each supported platform.
 If the files don’t exist, that’s OK; the build will complain but it isn’t fatal.
 - `cordova.preferences` is an array containing key/value strings.
 The value should always be a string, even for boolean or numeric values.
 - `cordova.plugins` is an array of plugins that should be added to the project.
-These can be plugin IDs (and optionally `@version`), or URL/local paths.
+These can be plugin IDs (and optionally `@version`), or URL/local paths -- anything supported by `cordova plugin add` _should_ work.

 ### `config.xml` template